SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-04-ahmetem-making-a-telematic-concert-happen.md

    <figcaption>A Telematic Experience</figcaption>
 </figure>

 When it comes to telematic performances, there is always some technical processes in the bakcground, and a bunch of people taking care of all.
-This blog post is a brief technical overview of the 2022 fall mid-semester telematic concert performed by MCT students between two locations, _Salen_ and _Portal_ at UiO.
+This blog post is a brief technical overview of the 2022 fall mid-semester telematic concert performed by SMC students between two locations, _Salen_ and _Portal_ at UiO.

 # Getting Ready